 These two examples (above and below) are both from the same trees, in different years.
 So, what’s the difference (and no, it’s not a filter)?

-There are a few factors that determine the final colour, and the main one is the weather, but maybe not what you think.
+There are a few factors that determine the final colour of your apples.
+The main one is the weather, but maybe not in the way that you think.

-Hot weather can bleach the colour out of the apples, and in fact we need cool nights and mornings for the apples to turn a lovely dark pink.
+In fact, the best conditions to create vibrant colour are cool nights and mornings.
+This encourages the apples to turn a lovely dark pink.

 Most home-growers don’t care so much how their apples look as long as they taste great, and so are less likely to prune for cosmetic reasons alone.

-The last thing that may affect the colour of your fruit is the cultivar (or specific variety), as there are a few different variations of Pink Lady that have a different colour profile.
+The last thing that may affect the colour of your fruit is the cultivar (or specific variety).
+There are a few different variations of Pink Lady, and each has a different colour profile.